cogini/acme_client/README.md

 nonce.
 Use that nonce when calling the API.
 Take the nonce from that API response and use it to call another API function, and so on.

 Functions in this library keep track of the nonce in the session.
-So you make a an API call with a session parameter, then use the returned session to make the next call.
+Make a an API call with a session parameter, then use the returned session to make the next call.

 ### Accounts